MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/designer-workspace.md

 During development, users may add, edit, and delete actions in the workspace.

 Drag and drop actions to rearrange them and change the order in which they run.
-Right click an action and select Enable or Disable to enable or disable an action respectively; while running, the flow skips any disabled actions.
+Right click an action and select **Enable action** or **Disable action** to enable or disable an action respectively; while running, the flow skips any disabled actions.

 Copy and paste any selected actions in the workspace.
 This can be done within the same subflow, among different subflows, or other open instances of flow designer.
-Right click on any action and select **Run from here** to start running the flow from the selected action.